Toward Sustainable & Usable Water Resources

 Water resources sustain ecosystems and peoples across our region.
 Yet drought, flood and seasonal changes in precipitation stress water availability and quality, while warming temperatures increase evapotranspiration and population growth heightens the demand and competition for already-limited water.
 Stressed vegetation can increase risks for insect infestation, wildfire, soil degradation, and plant mortality, causing long-term shifts in wildlife habitat and increased potential for the advance of invasive species.

-Established in October 2018, the Sustainable and Usable Water Resources Working Group has seven members:
+Established in October 2018, the Sustainable and Usable Water Resources team has 23 members:

 Xiangming Xiao, University of Oklahoma

 Randy Peppler, University of Oklahoma